gauravalley/Data-Science-Projects/README.md

 1. Fetus Health Data: Analysis and Prediction Using ML Methods
 2. Flight Fare Data: Analysis and Prediction Using ML Methods
 3. Heart Stroke Data: Analysis and Prediction Using ML Methods
+4. What Beatles Song Is That?
+5. What Movie Should I Watch Next?